waltherg/georgio_fastpages_old/_posts/2020-05-10-The_causality-driven_company.md

 ## Becoming a causality-driven company

-I hope I managed to convince you of the important difference between recording lots of data and being able to optimize individual steps of your business operations based on those data.
+I hope I managed to convince you of the important difference between recording lots of data and being able to optimize individual steps of your business operations based on your data.

-The former implies being able to predict, and optimize, business outcomes if the web of decisions or variables leading to those outcomes are operated as usual - this is the essence of the data-driven company.
+The former is limited to prediction: Your organization can predict future outcomes if all internal processes continue to be operated as usual.
+This is the essence of the data-driven company.

-The latter implies being able to predict the impact of changes to the status quo of your business decisions and operations.
+The latter adds explanation to prediction: Your organization can explain how outcomes and future outcomes come about.
+And once you can explain how your processes lead to outcomes you can start optimizing individual components of your processes and organization.
 This enables you to analyze what would happen if you changed "the way you have always done things" - thus elevating you to a causality-driven company.

-How can you start using causal inference and do-calculus to optimize your business - and how do you eventually become a causality-driven company?
+How can you start using causal inference and tools such as do-calculus to optimize your business?
+And how do you eventually become a causality-driven company?

+A roadmap of this kind, a causality strategy if you will, would certainly be an interesting subject for another blog article.

-I would start with becoming a data-driven company first:
+Until then, I would start by becoming a data-driven company first:

 - Set up data collection across all key operations of your business,
 - Start working on machine learning prototypes for predicting key business metrics based on your collected data, and